KumiKo2007/glue-coding-skill/README.md

 - "Use glue-coding to decide whether we should wrap this SDK or write our own integration layer."
 - "Use glue-coding to review this feature and tell me what should be reused instead of rebuilt."
-- "Use glue-coding to refactor this module so the business logic stays clean and the integration is thin."
+- "Use glue-coding to refactor this module so business logic stays clean and the integration stays thin."
 - "Use glue-coding to find the smallest replaceable implementation for this workflow."

 ## Good fit

-- Feature planning
+- feature planning
-- Architecture review
+- architecture review
-- Refactoring AI-generated code
+- refactoring AI-generated code
 - API and SDK integration
-- Workflow orchestration
+- workflow orchestration
-- Deciding whether to build, buy, wrap, or delete
+- deciding whether to build, buy, wrap, or delete

 ## Not the goal

-This skill is not a low-code manifesto and it is not anti-custom-code.
+This is not anti-custom-code.
 It is a bias toward engineering leverage.
-When custom code is truly the right choice, the skill asks the agent to name the reason, define the boundary, and leave a future replacement path.
+When custom code is truly the right choice, the skill asks Codex to name the reason, define the boundary, and leave a future replacement path.

-## Why this skill exists

-Most coding time is not spent inventing new primitives.
-It is spent connecting proven ones without letting the glue become a second product.
-This skill keeps that work explicit and repeatable, especially when AI can write a lot of code very quickly.

-If your AI coding sessions often produce too much code, too many homemade abstractions, or suspiciously confident integrations, this skill is meant to add a little engineering gravity.

 ## License